SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-18-ivermectin-bitterman-published-prepub.md

 Ivermectin is for worms.

-For COVID-19, seek first vaccination, then if you still get sick seek paxlovid, molnupiravir, fluvoxamine, and monoclonal antibodies (one of the remaining ones still effective against the Omicron variant, like [bebtelovimab](https://www.fda.gov/news-events/press-announcements/coronavirus-covid-19-update-fda-authorizes-new-monoclonal-antibody-treatment-covid-19-retains)).
+For COVID-19, seek first vaccination!
+Then, if you still get sick: seek paxlovid, molnupiravir, fluvoxamine, and monoclonal antibodies (one of the few remaining ones still effective against the Omicron variant, like [bebtelovimab](https://www.fda.gov/news-events/press-announcements/coronavirus-covid-19-update-fda-authorizes-new-monoclonal-antibody-treatment-covid-19-retains)).

 ---